 We're asked SO OFTEN how to lash faster, from how to do a volume set in less time, to how to get faster at lash extensions as a beginner.
 Before you swap out to a more rapidly drying glue that might be too fast for you, we've put together a few of our top tips to help you speed up your eyelash extension treatment time!

 Organisation is key to a faster set.
 Making sure your space is well organised and you have everything you need in place will take away any pre-appointment stress, and will ensure you can get started as soon as your client lies down!

 The most important thing to consider before you begin any lash treatment is the lighting.
 You cannot do a full set of lashes if you can’t see those pesky little baby lashes.
 We would recommend using a very bright white light, if the lighting has a yellow/orange glow to it, it makes it even more difficult to see those tiny blonde hairs, which will lead to dreaded stickies!
 Our favourite lights are lamps fromGlamcor, which have a number of brightness settings for best results - they are definitely worth investing in.
-Alternatively, a ring light will suffice for great light coverage.

 Make sure your client goes to the bathroom before starting the eyelash application.
 There is nothing worse than having to stop for bathroom breaks when you’re on a mission to finish your set.